What are the biggest issues facing health and social care in the wake of Brexit?

-In fact, the UK is just one European country that relies heavily on incoming talent from across the world in order to train its specialists, to implement cutting-edge healthcare practices and to deliver advanced services across the NHS and private provision space.
+The UK relies on incoming talent from across the world.
+They are crucial in training specialists and implementing cutting-edge healthcare practices.
+This helps to deliver advanced services across the NHS and private provision space.

-However, the Brexit vote does have significant implications for health and social care, particularly as the NHS is facing tremendous NHS and operational pressures.
+The Brexit vote has significant implications for health and social care.
+This is especially true as the NHS is currently facing tremendous operational and financial pressures.

-Currently, many of the healthcare workers who are employed in the UK are from other countries in the EU and beyond.
+Currently, many UK healthcare workers are from the EU and beyond.

 55,000 NHS workers from the EU and 80,000 adult social care workers, according to figures from Skills for Care.

-The NHS is particularly struggling to attract and retain quality permanent staff, and in 2014 a 5.9pc shortfall in permanent resource equated to a gap of around 50,000 full-time roles.
+The NHS is struggling to attract and retain quality permanent staff.
+In 2014, a 5.9% shortfall in permanent resource equated to a gap of around 50,000 full-time roles.

 Areas which are particularly struggling include health visitors, midwives and nurses according to the National Audit Office 2016 figures.

-A similar situation can be seen in the social care sector, which has a high turnover of over 25pc (representing around 300,000 staff leaving their roles annually).
+The social care sector has a high turnover of over 25%, which represents around 300,000 staff leaving their roles annually.

-The government has publicly reassured EU staff working in the NHS that they will be supported in their right to remain and work in the UK, however many healthcare providers would like to see the retained right to recruit EU staff when resident equivalents are not available.
+The government has publicly reassured EU staff working in the NHS.
+“We will support their right to remain and work in the UK.”
+Many healthcare providers would like to see the retained right to recruit EU staff.
+This would be particularly important when resident equivalents are not available.

 This could be done by adding key health and social care roles to the shortage occupation list maintained by the Migration Advisory Committee, which currently allows employers to recruit midwives and nurses from beyond the EEA.

-The impact of immigration and treatment access on the NHS is another hot issue, and where immigration to the UK grows, the pressure on public health and social care services tends to grow with it.
+The impact of immigration and treatment access on the NHS is another hot issue.
+Where immigration to the UK grows, the pressure on public health and social care services tends to grow with it.

-The current European Health Insurance Card is an important measure for guaranteeing reciprocal care within EU countries for EU nationals, and arrangements for the future will need to be defined.
+The current European Health Insurance Card is an important measure for guaranteeing reciprocal care within EU countries for EU nationals.
+The government will need to define arrangements for the future.

-Around three million EU migrants currently live in the UK and around 1.2 million British migrants live in EU countries, and they will need the reassurance of their ability to continue to access healthcare on a similar basis to the existing EHIC scheme.
+Around three million EU migrants currently live in the UK, and around 1.2 million British migrants live in EU countries.
+They will need reassurance that they can continue to access healthcare on a similar basis to the existing EHIC scheme.

-This will need to be agreed as part of the ‘divorce’ settlement.
+The parties will need to agree on this as part of the ‘divorce’ settlement.